Aminuxer/DM-Crypt-Helper-Scripts/README.md

 removed directory '/run/media/MyNewContainer1'
 ----- Unmount CryptoContainer Complete ! ---------
 ```
-If any file from internal fs will be opened in external program, script stopped with umount erro message.
+If any file from internal fs will be opened in external program, script stopped with umount error message.
 Close all files opened from container and try again.

 ##  FAQ